elasticinbox/whirr-elasticinbox/README.md

 ### Launch an ElasticInbox Cluster

-The following command will start a cluster with 3 Cassandra nodes.
-To change this number edit the elasticinbox-ec2.properties file.
-You may want to change recipe.
+The following command will start a cluster of 3 nodes running Cassandra and ElasticInbox.
+To change the number of nodes edit elasticinbox-ec2.properties file.
+You may want to change other recipe details before launching.

 ```
 % whirr launch-cluster --config elasticinbox-ec2.properties